MetalRain/parley/doc/syntax.md

 ### Type variables

-When function doesn't care about type of argument, type variables can be used.
+If function doesn't care about type of argument, type variables can be used.
-Data type variables can be used in expressions as primitives
+When type variable is data type it can also be used in expressions as primitives

 ```
 length = v: Vector(n, t) -> n